6 Trouble Spots Home Inspectors Hate to See

 Bulge in Washing Machine Hose?

 A bulging washing machine hose is an emergency.
 It may burst next year, next week or right now.
-But it will fail and it won't just leak—it will gush.
+But it will fail and it won’t just leak — it will gush.
 In just a few minutes, it can do thousands of dollars in damage.
+Check out this list of stuff to keep on hand in case of a major (or minor) emergency.

-What to do: Immediately turn off the valves connected to the hoses.
-Before your next load of laundry, you'll need to replace the hoses.
-Buy new baided steel hoses and while you're at the home center, invest in a pressure gauge that hooks onto a spigot or laundry room faucet.
+Immediately turn off the valves connected to the hoses.
+Before your next load of laundry, you’ll need to replace the hoses.
+Buy new braided steel hoses and also invest in a pressure gauge that hooks onto a spigot or laundry room faucet.
 Your rubber hoses may have bulged because your water pressure was too high.
-It shouldn't be more than 80 psi.
+It shouldn’t be more than 80 psi.
 If it is, install a pressure-reducing valve (PRV) before you damage other appliances and fixtures in your house.
 If you already have a PRV, it may be set too high or due for replacement.
+Here are 10 silent signs your house has a major plumbing problem.

 Stains Around a Bath Fan?